denwong47/fail_safe/README.md

 A context manager class that retains data on error, and load from disk upon next execution.

-A context manager class that retains data on error, and load from disk upon next execution.

-Context manager that caches local scope upon exceptions; loads for next execution.

 This class is for iterations over non-Generator iterators that has a high risk of failure (e.g. over unsanitised data).
 Within the context of a `FailSafeState`, any unhandled exceptions will cause `FailSafeState`